Catalan nationalism: Development of modern Catalanism

 At the heart of many of the works of the Renaixença lay a powerful idea: the Volk.
-Indeed, the concept of Volk (pl.
-Völker) played a vital role in mainstream Catalan Romantic nationalism.
+Indeed, the concept of Volk played a vital role in mainstream Catalan Romantic nationalism.
 It has its origins in the writings of German Romantics like Friedrich Carl von Savigny, Georg Wilhelm Friedrich Hegel and, most notably, Johann Gottfried Herder.

 The concept of Volk entered Catalan intellectual circles in the 1830s, stemming from the emphasis on the region's medieval history and philology.
-It first appeared in the writings of Juan Cortada (1805–1868), Marti d'Eixalà (1807–1857) and his discipline, Francesco Javier Llorens y Barba, intellectuals who reinvigorated the literature on the Catalan national character.
-Inspired by the ideas of Herder, Savigny and the entire Scottish School of Common Sense, they asked why the Catalans were different from other Spaniards — especially the Castilians (Conversi 1997: 15) For example, Cortada wanted to determine why, despite its poor natural environment, Catalonia was so much more successful economically than other parts of Spain.
+It first appeared in the writings of Juan Cortada (1805–1868), Marti d'Eixalà (1807–1857) and his disciple, Francesco Javier Llorens y Barba, intellectuals who reinvigorated the literature on the Catalan national character.
+Inspired by the ideas of Herder, Savigny and the entire Scottish School of Common Sense, they asked why the Catalans were different from other Spaniards — especially the Castilians.
+For example, Cortada wanted to determine why, despite its poor natural environment, Catalonia was so much more successful economically than other parts of Spain.
 In a series of generalizations, he concluded that the "Catalans have succeeded in developing a strong sense of resolution and constancy over the centuries.
-Another feature of their character was the fact that they were hardworking people" (Llobera 1983: 342).
+Another feature of their character was the fact that they were hardworking people".
 D'Eixalà and Llorens held a similar understanding of the Catalan national character.
 They held that two characteristics particular to Catalans were common sense (seny) and industriousness.
-To them, "the traditional Catalan seny was a manifestation of the Volksgeist", one which made Catalans essentially different from Castilians (Llobera 2004: 75).
+To them, "the traditional Catalan seny was a manifestation of the Volksgeist", one which made Catalans essentially different from Castilians.